Justen Kranthove

-Justen Shelden Kranthove (born 19 September 2000) is a Dutch professional footballer who plays as a centre-back for FK Humenné, on loan from Slovan Liberec.
+Justen Shelden Kranthove (born 19 September 2000) is a Dutch professional footballer who plays as a centre-back for Slovak club AS Trenčín.

 Career

 As a youth player, Kranthove joined the academy of Dutch sixth division side AFC '34.
 In 2018, he joined the youth academy of Leicester City in the English Premier League.

 In 2021, he signed for Czech club Slovan Liberec.
-On 31 July 2021, Kranthove debuted for Liberec during a 5–0 loss to Sparta (Prague).
+On 31 July 2021, Kranthove debuted for Liberec during a 5–0 loss to Sparta Prague.